Making a complaint

 Assessment of complaints

-All complaints received are promptly assessed for their appropriateness before submission to the Advertising Standards Board (Board) for determination.
-As the Board secretariat, the ASB replies to all complainants informing them of the status of their complaint.
+All complaints received are promptly assessed for their appropriateness before submission to the Ad Standards Community Panel for determination.
+As the Community Panel secretariat, Ad Standards replies to all complainants informing them of the status of their complaint.

 Notification of complaints

-Once a complaint has been accepted by the ASB, the complainant is informed via email or post that his or her complaint will be considered by the Board.
+Once a complaint has been accepted by Ad Standards, the complainant is informed via email or post that his or her complaint will be considered by the Community Panel.

-The Board includes people from a broad range of age groups and backgrounds and is gender balanced, and as far as possible representative of the diversity of Australian society.
-Individual Board members do not represent any particular interest group and are individually and collectively clearly independent of the industry.
+The Community Panel includes people from a broad range of age groups and backgrounds and is gender balanced, and as far as possible representative of the diversity of Australian society.
+Individual Community Panel members do not represent any particular interest group and are individually and collectively clearly independent of the industry.

-The Board usually meets twice a month to consider complaints.
-The Board will also meet between meetings, usually by teleconference, if the ASB considers that a matter should be considered as a matter of urgency.
+The Community Panel usually meets twice a month to consider complaints.
+The Community Panel will also meet between meetings, usually by teleconference, if Ad Standards considers that a matter should be considered as a matter of urgency.

-In relation to individual complaints, Board members will consider:
+In relation to individual complaints, Community Panel members will consider:

 - the complaint(s) received